Applying for a Non-Immigrant

 June, July, and August are the busiest months in most U.S. Consulates so interview appointments may be difficult to obtain during that period.
 To see the wait times for visas at particular U.S. Consulates, please check:

-Due to background checks, mandatory visa interviews and increased scrutiny of individuals studying or doing research in “sensitive fields,” you should be prepared for the possibility of delays in the processing of your visa application.
-If your field of study or research is on the Technology Alert List (available at www.bu.edu/isso/forms/tal.pdf, you should obtain a letter from your professor explaining in detail the nature of your studies or research.
+Due to background checks, mandatory visa interviews and increased scrutiny of individuals studying or doing research in “sensitive fields,” you should be prepared for delays in the processing of your visa application.
+If your field of study or research is on the Technology Alert List, you should obtain a letter from your professor explaining in detail the nature of your studies or research.
 This letter should be written in simple language so it can be easily understood by non-specialists.

 Also, if you have applied for Lawful Permanent Residence in the U.S., have a criminal record or violated your previous immigration status, your application for a new visa may be subject to additional scrutiny or denial.
-If you have concerns about your ability to obtain a U.S. visa due to one of these issues, please contact the Office of International Student & Scholar Services (ISSS), 210 Talbert Hall, North Campus (E-mail: email@example.com, Tel.
+If you have concerns about your ability to obtain a U.S. visa due to one of these issues, please contact International Student & Scholar Services, Talbert Hall 210, North Campus (E-mail: firstname.lastname@example.org, Tel.
 716-645-2258) for assistance.

 What is non-immigrant intent?